K2InformaticsGmbH/annlink/README.md

 rebar3 eunit
 ```

+## Server address

+The following environment variables can be used to control the server address:

+- ANNLINK_HOST : host address with default value '127.0.0.1'
+- ANNLINK_PORT : port number with default value 8778

 ## XOR Trainig

 The simplest network is a XOR test, provided the server script is running locally: